All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

-The Normal Real Estate Market Cycle
+The Normal Real Estate Cycle

 Notice that vacancies are the metric used to measure the balance between supply and demand.
-In your particular market, pay close attention not just to the actual vacancy rate, but also to the direction that vacancies are trending.
+In your particular real estate market, pay close attention not just to the actual vacancy rate, but also to the direction that vacancies are trending.
 Decreasing vacancies indicate an upward-bound market, while increasing vacancies represent a market poised to drop.

-Corrections Represent Opportunity
+Corrections Mean Opportunity

 When other buyers are huddling on the sidelines and gnashing their teeth about lower home values, investors can buy at a discount.
 Think of it as an occasional “sale” on real estate.